How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 This can lead to frustration of feeling like you’re missing out, followed by elation for choosing what matters most to you, and knowing you can’t have it all.
 Yes, you may be saying no to the convenience of taking your own car, but you’re saying yes to so much else in exchange.
 (Again, see the benefits section towards the end.)

-I don’t need to get anywhere at anytime, or be anywhere at anytime.
+I don’t need to get anywhere at any time or be anywhere at any time.
 I can just be, and accept what I have.
 What a freeing concept.

 Okay, Let’s Move on To The Practical